NASM vs NSCA: Showdown of PT Certs – 7+ Factors Compared

 NSCA60 hours3 years

-Certification Takeaway
+Certification Takeaways

 CertificationAccreditationLowest CostPass RateBase Retake feeAverage SalaryCEU RequirementsRecertification Period